Breakfast and Lunch Program

 In order to qualify for a free or reduced price lunch, all families must complete a FARM application.
 Eligibility is determined based on federal income guidelines.
 More information about the FARM application and process can be found here in English (FARM application information – English) or in Spanish (FARM application information – Spanish).

-Paul PCS accepts online (please email Mr. Marquez at business-office@paulcharter.
+Paul PCS accepts applications online (please email business-office@paulcharter.

 Para calificar para un almuerzo gratis o de precio reducido, todas las familias deben completar una solicitud de FARM.
 La elegibilidad se determina según las pautas de ingresos federales.
 Puede encontrar más información sobre la solicitud y el proceso de FARM aquí en español (información de la solicitud de FARM – español).